Division of Hotels and Restaurants

 Most applications are processed within two weeks, but for planning purposes please allow 3-4 weeks for processing.

 5. License Renewal

 All licenses expire on July 31 each year and must be renewed annually.
-The bureau mails renewal notices to the mailing address on record.
-The licensee is responsible for notifying the bureau of an address change.
+The division mails renewal notices to the mailing address on record.
+The licensee is responsible for notifying the division of an address change.
 The renewal notice, the appropriate fee, and any required documentation must be returned to the bureau by July 31.
-Owners or operators who do not renew by the expiration date and continue using the vertical conveyance are operating without a license and subject to administrative actions by the bureau.
+Owners or operators who do not renew by the expiration date and continue using the vertical conveyance are operating without a license and subject to administrative actions by the division.
 Any license renewal postmarked or paid on or after August 1 will be assessed a $50 late fee.
-The bureau posts a listing of all open renewals for the convenience of its licensees on the elevator renewals webpage.
+The division posts a listing of all open renewals for the convenience of its licensees on the elevator renewals webpage.

 6. Change of Owner / Operator / Licensee

 A change in the owner, operator or licensee requires completion of an application for a Certificate of Operation.
 It is the responsibility of the new owner, operator, or licensee to notify the division of the change and obtain the required license.
 A license fee is not required for a change of owner application if renewal is not required.
 The new licensee will be responsible for annual inspections and renewal.

 Reactivating a sealed elevator requires an inspection, application, and fee as described above and an unsealing visit conducted by the division.
 Contact the department at 850.487.1395 to schedule the unsealing visit.